 Gout

-Bursitis is a condition that affects the small fluid-filled sacs that protect bones, muscles, and tendons.
-It commonly occurs in the shoulders, hips, and elbows, but it can also affect the knees, heels, and big toes.
-If you have bursitis in your foot, you may experience pain, stiffness, and redness.
+Bursitis refers to the inflammation of small fluid-filled sacs that protect bones, muscles, and tendons.
+While commonly observed in the shoulders, hips, and elbows, bursitis can also affect the knees, heels, and big toes.
+If you have foot bursitis, you may experience pain, stiffness, and notice redness and swelling in the affected area.

 Rheumatoid Arthritis